Cost Based Pricing In Marketing

 While the fundamental principle remains the same, several variations exist within cost-based pricing:

 • Absorption Costing: This method allocates all manufacturing costs, both fixed and variable, to each unit produced.
 This is helpful for businesses with high fixed overhead costs to accurately reflect the true cost of production.
-However, it can be complex to calculate and might lead to inaccurate pricing if not managed carefully.
+Even so, it can be complex to calculate and might lead to inaccurate pricing if not managed carefully.

 • Activity-Based Costing (ABC): This sophisticated method traces costs to specific activities involved in production.
 It provides a more precise cost allocation, especially beneficial for businesses with diverse product lines or complex manufacturing processes.
 ABC costing is more resource-intensive than other methods but offers a more accurate reflection of the cost of each product or service.